LandRegistry/land-registry-elements/README.md

 - Sort out indentation of code snippets

 ### Considerations
+- Should the clientside validation summary be rendered always, even on individual field errors and just visually hidden?
+- Clientside form errors should be above
 - There is a constrained width applied to `.vat-receipt` so that it doesn't stretch too wide on phablets - is this a more general pattern?
 - Browser support?
 - Use of jQuery?